HenryLampoglio/HenryLampoglio/README.md

 - 👋 Hi, I’m @HenryLampoglio
-- 🌱 I’m currently in the third semester on the colege of computer science
+- 🌱 I’m currently in the fourth semester on the colege of computer science
-- learning REACT and praticing javascript
+- learning and praticing React-Native
 - My contact: henrylampoglio@hotmail.com

 <div align="center">